Updating Git Project Structure

 drwxr-xr-x 3 larrysmithjr staff 96 Feb 20 21:31 vars

-As you can see, there is quite a lot more in the new structure compared to the original.
+As you can see, there is much more in the new structure than in the original.

 Let’s change into the ansible-control-machine directory: